• Skip to primary navigation

 If you have questions regarding fusibles, please don’t hesitate to ask.
 I’m happy to answer any questions to the best of my ability.

-• Once your done fusing the interfacing to your pieces and cut them out, it’s time to begin sewing.
+• Once your done fusing the interfacing to your pieces and cut them out, it’s time to begin sewing

-Seam Allowance For The Fabric Basket Pattern
+Seam Allowance For This Pattern

-Use ¼ inch seam allowance for all sewing unless otherwise specified.
+Use 1/4 inch seam allowance for all sewing unless otherwise specified.

 • Lay your (2) EXTERIOR pieces RST (right sides together).